 - Raspberry: Raspberry is used in 2 ways in this recipe: 1.
 Fresh raspberry pieces - they give a taste, texture, and a wonderful design to our cream 2.
 Raspberry puree - will give a taste and a marble design.
 The puree is basically raspberries and a little bit of sugar cooked for a few minutes until the mixture thickens

 - Chocolate coat: This pink chocolate coat is quite an important part of this No churn Ruby Raspberry Ice cream both in terms of taste, also in terms of crunchy texture.
 Make sure you use high-quality chocolate that has a pleasant taste!
-In this recipe, I am using is Callebaut Ruby chocolate, see notes above at "What is Ruby chocolate"
+In this recipe, I am using is Callebaut Ruby chocolate.
+Check out my article on what is Ruby chocolate.

 🛒 You’ll find detailed measurements for all Ingredients in the printable version of the Recipe Card at the bottom of this post

 Ruby chocolate is a variety of chocolate introduced in 2017 by Barry Callebaut, a Belgian–Swiss cocoa company.
 It is marketed as the “fourth” type of chocolate alongside the dark, milk, and white chocolate varieties and is notable for its natural pink color.
 The chocolate is characterized by a taste that has been described as slightly sweet and sour, similar to a natural berry flavor, however, Ruby chocolate does contain berries, berry flavor, or colorings.